rerorero/kafka-connect-transform-encrypt/README.md

 NOTE: It has limited support for JsonPath syntax for now, please see [JsonPath Limitations](#jsonpath-limitations).

+#### `condition.field` and `condition.equals` (optional)

+Specifies the conditions under which the transformation is be performed or not.

+`condition.field` should be JsonPath expression and `condition.equals` should be a string.
+When both are set, the transformation is performed only if the value of the field specified by `condition.field` matches the value of `condition.equals`.

+All messages are transformed if both are omitted.

 ## Configurations for HashiCorp Vault

 #### `vault.url`